 Meridian’s Center for Building Healthy Families offers evaluation and evidence based treatments for childhood depression, anxiety, bi-polar disorder, schizophrenia, PTSD, and trauma-related behavioral problems in our clinic, at home or at school.

 The Center for Building Healthy Families encompasses therapeutic services delivered to children and their families.
-The Center provides multi-disciplinary substance abuse and mental health assessments and treatment to effectively provide behavioral health care.
+The Center provides multi-disciplinary substance abuse and mental health assessments as well as treatments to effectively provide behavioral healthcare.

 Services for Children

 Services delivered to the consumers take a strength-based, person-centered approach.
 We apply and utilize the following evidence based practices appropriate for diagnosis and functioning level of the consumers: